-The Point of Divergence (POD): In our world, the overthrow of the Hawaiian Kingdom by American citizens was a close-run thing, with them only succeeding due to the Hawaiians reluctance to actually engage the Americans in battle, with disastrous results.
-In this world, due to a few misfired rifles, the Hawaiian forces take advantage of their temporary superiority in numbers and the American conspirators firing on them first to subdue the main conspirators.
+The Point of Divergence (POD): In our world, the overthrow of the Hawaiian Kingdom by American citizens very nearly did not happen, with the conspirators only succeeding due to the Hawaiian's reluctance to actually engage the Americans in battle, with disastrous results for them and their country.
+In this world, due to a few misfired rifles, the Hawaiian forces take advantage of their temporary superiority in numbers to subdue the main conspirators of the overthrow.

-The failed "Planter’s Rebellion” of 1893, as it would become known, was the largest and most infamous attempt to place the Hawaiian government firmly under American influence*.
-The Rebellion of 1893 was, contrary to the popular sentiment of the day, a long time coming.
+The failed "Planter’s Rebellion” of 1893, as it would become known, was the largest and most infamous attempt to place the Hawaiian government firmly under American influence .
+The Rebellion of 1893 was, contrary to the popular sentiment of the day and following the attempted rebellion, a long time coming.
 Especially in the later half of the 19th century, American and European sugar-planters, who held immense influence on the islands, were increasingly involved in government affairs.
 Most strikingly, the stated intent of the rebellion of 1893 was actually the complete overthrow of the Royal Hawaiian government and to present an offer of annexation to the United States government.

 The Bayonet Constitution of 1887 and the subsequent Wilcox Rebellion, a sort of prelude to 1893, would bring competing American and native Hawaiian interests to a head.
 Many in the Hawaiian government realized the danger the powerful planters posed and tried to convince the Queen to either abdicate or appease them, though she would not be convinced to follow either path.
-The precipitating event for the Planter’s Rebellion was when Queen Liliuokalani proposed several major changes to Hawaii’s constitution, which would invariably threaten the power of the “Missionary families'', or the powerful planter class descended from the first Christian missionaries that had come to Hawaii in the early 19th century.
+The precipitating event for the Planter’s Rebellion was when Queen Liliuokalani proposed several major changes to Hawaii’s constitution, which would invariably threaten the power of the “Missionary Families'', or the group of powerful planters and their families who descended from the first Christian missionaries that came to Hawaii in the early 19th century.

-The conspirators, when informed of the impending constitutional changes, gathered hundreds of white Hawaiian militia members (mainly non-citizen American immigrants) to carry out the overthrow.
-Were it not for the tipping off of the upcoming overthrow to Hawaiian authorities, the coup might have succeeded.
+When informed of the impending constitutional changes, many of the most prominent men among these Missionary Families gathered hundreds of white Hawaiian militia members (mainly non-citizen American immigrants) to carry out the overthrow.
+Were it not for the tipping off of the upcoming overthrow to Hawaiian authorities, the coup might have succeeded .
 The Hawaiian forces were small, and given enough time, the conspirators were likely to have gathered greater numbers.

 Violence between the conspirators’ militia and the Hawaiian Royal Guard soon broke out.
 When the shooting between the Royalists and conspirators stopped in Honolulu, over a hundred people were dead, including several dozen Hawaiians.